 "After inventing a drug that induces time-compressed virtual realities, young Ren grapples with partner Sam over how to use their powerful creation."

 On this day in 1955 (in the U.S.), Adventures Of Superman aired "King For A Day."
-This served as the thirteenth episode of the program's third season, and here's the plot summary that's provided by IMDB.com:
+Officially, this served as the thirteenth episode of the program's third season, and here's the plot summary that's provided by IMDB.com:

 "Cub reporter Jimmy Olsen is mistaken for Prince Gregory of Burgonia, who has been targeted for assassination.
 Putting his life on the line, Jimmy agrees to impersonate Gregory, the better to bring the would-be killer out in the open.
 Once the not-so-well-hidden culprit is revealed, things look mighty bleak for our boy Jimmy--but never fear, Superman is dashing to the rescue."